-At the date of these consolidated financial statements, certain new standards, amendments, and interpretations to existing standards have been published but are not yet effective and have not been adopted early by the Company.
+At the date of authorization of these consolidated financial statements, certain new standards, amendments and interpretations to existing standards have been published but are not yet effective and have not been adopted early by the Company.

 Management anticipates that all of the relevant pronouncements will be adopted in the Company's accounting policies for the first period beginning after the effective date of the pronouncement.
-Certain new standards and interpretations have been issued but are not expected to have a material impact on the Company's consolidated financial statements.
+Information on new standards, amendments and interpretations that are expected to be relevant to the Company's consolidated financial statements is provided below.
+Certain other new standards and interpretations have been issued but are not expected to have a material impact on the Company's consolidated financial statements.